-Map Compiled by the Town of Amherst Planning Department N 0 0.25 0.5 0.75 1 1.25 Miles open space into new development should be explored (e.g., by establishing requirements for easements when new developments abut greenway corridors identified on the Open Space and Greenways Plan).

-- Public acquisition: See Policy 3-15. - Private landowner conservation: Working with private, non-profit land organizations such as the Amherst Conservation, Parks, and Recreation Foundation, private landowners can preserve significant open space areas through voluntary actions, such as conservation easements that restrict future development, outright donations or bargain sale of properties, or limited (below market value or the intensity allowed by zoning) development.
+- Regulatory approaches: Conservation development is one regulatory technique proposed to help preserve open space (see Policy 3-14).
+Other ways to integrate open space into new development should be explored (e.g., by establishing requirements for easements when new developments abut greenway corridors identified on the Open Space and Greenways Plan). - Public acquisition: See Policy 3-15. - Private landowner conservation: Working with private, non-profit land organizations such as the Parks, Conservation, and Recreation Foundation, private landowners can preserve significant open space areas through voluntary actions, such as conservation easements that restrict future development, outright donations or bargain sale of properties, or limited (below market value or the intensity allowed by zoning) development.
 A variety of tax benefits are available to landowners pursuing these options.
 In addition, the Town should identify and pursue properties for acquisition in residential areas that are under served by existing parks and recreational facilities.
-Residential areas located more than 1/2 mile from a local or community park are shown on Figure 4.
+Residential areas located more than 1⁄2 mile from a local or community park are shown on Figure 4.
 To enhance connectivity, two types of linkages between individual tracts of land comprising the open space network should be established: - Off-street greenways or recreational trail connections can be located along stream corridors, public rights-of-way, and other available routes where they do not negatively impact existing residential subdivisions.
 They can be established through acquisition, easements, or maintained under private ownership.
 Examples of such connections are illustrated on Figure 4.
 An overall greenway network is illustrated in Figure 6. - On-street sidewalk/bike lane connections along public roadways, as shown on Figure 5.